 - Setting different hourly rates per customer or project

 1. Hourly rate for all the customers:

 First, you must decide how an hourly rate must be determined.
-You have three choices regarding this:
+Navigate to Settings > Invoices > Preferences > Set default invoicing preferences, and you'll have three choices regarding this:

 A. Price per user